fastrgv/RufasGate/README.md

 ## Build instructions for RufasGate:

-Three [pre-compiled] binary executables are provided, one for Windows, one for gnu/linux and one for OS-X.  The linux binary, rufasgate_gnu, is intended to run in the presence of the directory "./libs/gnu/", which contains some shared libraries that can be, but need not be present on a target system:  GLEW, SDL2, SFML.
+Three [pre-compiled] binary executables are provided, one for Windows, one for gnu/linux and one for OS-X.  The linux binary, rufasgate_gnu, runs on most linux distros.
+So you typically do not need to rebuild the apps.

-Three build scripts are delivered:
+If you are a developer and want to rebuild, then use one of the following three build scripts:

 -------------------------------------------------------
 **msWin32** => wcmp.bat